 The program offers an alternative method of entry for applicants who do not meet the standard admission requirements.
 It prepares students for entry to further undergraduate degrees in the Arts Faculty of the University of Tasmania.
 Specific units from the foundation component of the Associate Degree may be taken by students seeking admission to degree programs with specific admission pre-requisites.

 On successful completion of foundation units students may apply to transfer to a Bachelor degree.
 The foundation units cannot count to a Bachelor degree (subject to Bachelor rules).
-The Associate Degree will also provide an exit point for those students not wishing to take out a Bachelor degree offered at the Faculty of Arts including Bachelor of Arts, Bachelor of Social Science and Bachelor of Social Science (Police Studies) as per the full articulation arrangement between the Associate Degree in Arts and the abovementioned degrees (subject to meeting the rules and requirement of the Associate Degree in Arts).
+The Associate Degree will also provide an exit point for those students not wishing to take out a Bachelor degree offered at the College of Arts, law and Education including Bachelor of Arts, Bachelor of Social Science and Bachelor of Social Science (Police Studies) as per the full articulation arrangement between the Associate Degree in Arts and the above mentioned degrees (subject to meeting the rules and requirement of the Associate Degree in Arts).

 Fees & scholarships